 Catherine studied Education and Journalism at the University of Wisconsin, then worked as a French high school teacher in Wisconsin.
 Catherine moved to New York where she worked in international banking and finally as the creative director of an advertising agency.
 Catherine moved to Arcadia in 2002 where she has been teaching French to adults.

-Sabrina is a native from Montreal and has studied in both French and English.
-She discovered her love of working with languages when in Italy studying music.
-She found herself naturally tutoring her American friends and translating from different languages.
-She later went back to Montreal and received another degree in Education in both French and English linguistics and comparative studies.
+Sabrina was born on the French Italian Riviera and is a native French speaker.
+She later went to Montreal and received degrees in Education in both French and English linguistics and comparative studies.
 She has been working as both an English and French teacher for over ten years and she absolutely enjoys watching her students learn and improve.
 Cross culture integration is also a big part of her teaching experience.
 She earned her Masters here in the US in Education (curriculum and instruction) and has been building curriculum for schools and personal contracts.